Sevastiyan/RS-Master-Thesis/README.md

 ## This repository:

-The Python Notebook `notebook.ipynb` contains the analysis of creating a collaborative filtering algorithm using Machine Learning algorithms.
-More details in there.
+The repository contains the Python Notebook `notebook.ipynb` used for development.
+It contains the analysis and exploration a collaborative filtering algorithms using Machine Learning.
+The implementation of the algorithm is then shipped to Re:Voir who choses what to do with the developped algorithm.

 ## Link to Article

+Read the thesis here:

 <img src="qrcode.png" width="100" height="100" />